How to Replace Muffler Without Welding

 The end of the exhaust hanger has a larger diameter, and you will need to slide the rubber exhaust hangers over the ends.
 If you end up damaging any exhaust hangers or your existing ones are damaged, you can easily find replacement exhaust hangers online.

 Once you remove the exhaust clamps and bolts, you should be able to slide out the old exhaust.
-Typically you can pull the old muffler towards the rear of the car.
-In some cases, you may be able to drop the muffler down.
+Typically, you can pull the old muffler towards the rear of the car, and in some cases, you may be able to drop the muffler down.

-If the old pipes limit you from removing the old exhaust, you can cut the pipes as long as you have a new replacement pipe ready.
-Some stock mufflers are welded where your new muffler may have clamps and joints; in such case, you will have to cut the old pipe to remove the muffler.
+If the old pipes limit you from removing the old exhaust, you can cut the pipes if you have a new replacement pipe ready.
+Some stock mufflers are welded where your new muffler may have clamps and joints; in such cases, you must cut the old pipe to remove the muffler.

-Always wear eye protection and gloves if you must cut out the old exhaust pipe.
+Always wear eye protection and gloves if cutting out the old exhaust pipe.
 Be careful so that you don’t get injured.
 Also, pay attention to any wires or other parts near the exhaust.
 You don’t want to cut anything else accidentally.

 Install new exhaust

-Now you are ready to install the new muffler.
+Now, you are ready to install the new muffler.
 Line up the old muffler next to the new one.
-Make sure you have the orientation of the pipes correctly.
+Make sure you have the pipes oriented correctly.
 Some joints can be tightened before you install the muffler into the car.
 If you are not sure, don’t make any connections yet.

 Start installing the new muffler on the car.
-You may also consider upgrading the muffler at this point.
-Some car owners choose to delete the muffler and go with a straight pipe, but that may be illegal in some states.
+At this point, you may also consider upgrading the muffler.
+Some car owners choose to delete the muffler and go with a straight pipe, which may be illegal in some states.

 Use the rubber hangers to secure the muffler in place.